“How does marijuana technically work to get you high?

 This topic is more misunderstood than understood, how complicated can it be right? puff puff pass seems pretty simple.

 To fully understand what’s going on, we need to understand ” tetrahydrocannabinol” the main ingredient in Marijuana that makes you high.
 When you smoke a joint, the smoke goes into your lungs then to the heart and blood stream disseminated to the body, including the brain.

 Once it’s in your brain, the THC activates special receptors called Cannabinoid receptors and gives you the feeling of being high.
 In short, marijuana changes the physical and chemical balance in your brain and this is what people refer to as a “high.”

-While marijuana is decriminalized in some states, it is not risk free.
-Research has shown that specifically the developing mind (a mind younger than 25) seems to lose its brilliance when consuming marijuana recreational.
+While marijuana is decriminalized in some states, it is not risk-free.
+Research has shown that specifically, the developing mind (a mind younger than 25) seems to lose its brilliance when consuming marijuana recreationally.

 Most of the research quoted about the benefits of marijuana are not directly related to THC but an associated chemical called CBD, marijuana users are well advised to inform them self of the risks involved, as much of the data involving the benefits of THC are anecdotal and not science and even court cases involving the benefits are generally quoting the benefits of CBD.

-And Interview with full-length interview with Dr. Phyllis Bonafice, MD in neuropsychiatry. https://www.youtube.com/watch?v=W_i2mC5fAmI
+An Interview with a full-length interview with Dr. Phyllis Bonafice, MD in neuropsychiatry. https://www.youtube.com/watch?v=W_i2mC5fAmI